thayanecamilo/thayanecamilo/README.md

-👋 Hi, I’m @thayanecamilo
+👋 Oi, estou Thayane Camilo
-- 👀 I'm interested in learning more about programming language
+- 👀 Estou interessado em aprender mais sobre linguagem de programação
-- 🌱 Currently I'm learning to grieve and cry
+- 🌱 Atualmente estou aprendendo a chorar e chorar
-- 💞️I am looking to collaborate in my professional development
+- 💞️Procuro colaborar no meu desenvolvimento profissional
-- 📫 How to reach me ...
+- 📫 Como chegar até mim...
-- 😄 Pronouns: She/Her
+- 😄 Pronomes: Ela/Ela
-- ⚡ Fun fact: I'm shy and I really like books
+- ⚡ Curiosidade: sou tímido e gosto muito de livros
 <!---
 thayanecamilo/thayanecamilo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.